 At the same time, when I say that I am going to do something, I say it because I really mean it, and then I follow through.
 It works even when I talk about dreams and goals.
 I first think about it, check in with myself that it's something I really want to do, and only then put it into words.

-Eventually, putting things into words became a commitment in itself because it allowed me to stay accountable to what I said I was going to do.
+Eventually, putting things into words became a commitment in itself because it allowed me to stay accountable for what I said I was going to do.
 I highly encourage you to examine what you haven't been honest about with yourself and other people and come up with a plan to change it.

 17. You Are in Charge of Your Own Happiness

 Relationships have been one of the greatest teachers I got to have.
 It looks like I learn best from "hands-on" experiences.
 And although they are very effective, they can also be very painful.

 One of the biggest lessons that I learned about happiness was realizing that I was expecting one of my previous partners to give me all the happiness in the world.
-And when you put so much expectation and pressure on someone, and he walks away, that happiness walks away with him too.
+And when you put so much expectation and pressure on someone else, and he walks away, that happiness walks away with him too.
 Only later on, I realized how dangerous it was on my behalf to expect someone to be my main source of happiness.
 I guess I had a hard time figuring out for myself what made me really happy.